Improving the Parent-child Relationship with Graphology

 • Our child behaves well

-• Our child matches the expectations of everybody around us
+• They match the expectations of everybody around us

-• Our child gets a healthy meal and eats well
+• Gets a healthy meal and eats well

 Think, as a son or daughter, would you like a parent who :